Frankston

 An assessment of population growth drivers in Frankston reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Frankston's population, as of November 2025, is estimated at approximately 38,962 people.
-This figure reflects a growth of 1,631 individuals since the 2021 Census, which reported a population of 37,331 in Frankston (SA2).
-The increase is inferred from AreaSearch's estimate of 38,793 residents, based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 442 validated new addresses since the Census date.
-This results in a population density ratio of 1,969 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Frankston's growth rate of 4.4% since the 2021 census exceeded that of its SA4 region (4.0%).
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary growth in the area.
+As of Feb 2026, Frankston's population is estimated at around 39,001, reflecting an increase of 1,670 people since the 2021 Census.
+The 2021 Census reported a population of 37,331 in the suburb.
+This growth is inferred from AreaSearch's estimate of the resident population at 38,793 as of June 2024, and an additional 447 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,971 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Frankston's growth of 4.5% since the 2021 census exceeded the SA4 region's growth rate of 4.1%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, the Frankston statistical area (Lv2) is expected to increase its population by approximately 4,739 persons by 2041, reflecting a gain of 11.8% over the 17-year period.
-This projection indicates a demographic shift just below the median of statistical areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Examining future trends, Frankston is expected to increase by 4,745 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.7% in total over the 17-year period.

 Frequently Asked Questions - Population